Discover the Secret Beaches of South Jersey

 If you haven't yet, picture yourself on one of New Jersey's beautiful beaches, enjoying the sun, the warm water, the gentle breezes, and the sand between your toes.
 The only thing missing is the swarms of summer beach goers invading your private beach space and plopping down right next to you.

-If you love the beach like I do, but can do without the usual summer crowd, then this list of little known beaches from Only In Your State should come in handy!
+If you love the beach like I do, but can do without the usual summer crowd, then this list of little known beaches from a recent article from Only In Your State should come in handy!

 But, psst... let's keep this our little secret...